 - Where are Second World War service records held?

-- What information do service records contain?
+- What information do they contain?

 - A guide to ordering a service record if you are the next of kin or can receive their permission